This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 We have set out below, in a table format, a description of many of the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

-Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
+Note that we may process your personal data for a different lawful basis for each purpose for which we are using your data.
 Please contact us if you need additional details about the specific legal ground we are relying on to process your personal data.

-To register you as a new customer, contractor or employee.(a) Identity
+To register you as a new customer, contractor, candidate or employee.(a) Identity

 (b) Contact